Roche, Cornwall: Roche Rock

 On top of Roche Rock is a ruined chapel (dedicated to St Michael) which is said to have been the abode of a leper or a monk.
 An 1881 description of the chapel, still had a considerable portion of the masonry standing and one or two windows were fairly perfect, although the steps up to the chapel are roughly cut.
 Roche Rock has many folk-lore tales associated with it, the two most famous being the legend of Jan Tregeagle, a 17th-century magistrate, who after death found refuge in the chapel and the other being part of the Tristan and Iseult tale.

+Roche Rock was used as a location in the film Omen III.

 Parish church

 The church is dedicated to St Gomondas / Gonandus (Gonand or Goenandus): the tower is medieval but the rest of the church was rebuilt in 1822.
 There is a fine Norman font and a good churchyard cross.
 Gonandus may perhaps be identified with the Breton saint Conan, connected to three places in the diocese of Vannes.

 There are two Cornish crosses in the parish: one in a meadow near the rectory garden is thought to be in situ; the other in the churchyard has ornament on the four sides of the shaft.
 The churchyard cross is made of a massive piece of moorland granite; it has similarities to the cross in the graveyard at Merther Uny.
 Glebe Cross has crosses in relief on either face of the cross head.